British ambassador's residence in Washington, D.C.

-The British Ambassador's residence in Washington, D.C. is located at 3100 Massachusetts Avenue, Northwest, Washington, D.C. in the Embassy Row neighborhood.
+The British ambassador's residence in Washington, D.C. is located at 3100 Massachusetts Avenue, Northwest, Washington, D.C. in the Embassy Row neighborhood.

+History and architecture

 It was commissioned in 1925, and designed by Sir Edwin Lutyens in 1928.
 An example of Queen Anne architecture, the residence is the only building Lutyens designed in North America.
-Frederick H. Brooke, the on-site American architect, assisted with the design and oversaw the construction of the embassy, which was conducted by noted developer Harry Wardman.
+Frederick H. Brooke, the on-site architect, assisted with the design and oversaw the construction of the embassy, which was conducted by developer Harry Wardman.
+The full facade of the building was designed to face southwards towards its gardens, and the building was roofed with Ludowici clay tile.

 The home is the most prominent part of a compound that also includes the offices of the embassy chancery and is a contributing property to the Massachusetts Avenue Historic District, which is listed on the National Register of Historic Places.

-Prince Charles and Princess Diana stayed at the residence during their 1985 visit to Washington, D.C.
+King Charles III, then Prince of Wales, and Diana, Princess of Wales stayed at the residence during their 1985 visit to Washington, D.C.

 Its 2009 property value is $31,308,480.
 There are about 10,000 visitors each year.

+The residence, together with the embassy offices, underwent a 5 year renovation costing £118.8 million ending in 2023.